This 2019 Washington State University rodent study from Dr. Michael Skinner’s lab found:

 2. Don’t limit your study designs to F1 children as did:

 - Epigenetics research that was designed to fall one step short of wonderful.

-Continue studies on to F3 descendants who had no direct exposure to the altering stimulus.
-Keep in the forefront of your research proposals that there are maybe > 10,000,000 F3 great-grandchildren of DES-exposed women just in the US.
+4. Continue studies on to F3 great-grandchildren who had no direct exposure to altering stimulus.
+Keep in the forefront of your research proposals that there are probably more than 10,000,000 F3 descendants of DES-exposed women just in the US!